julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 <h4>MOS versions</h4>
-FreeRTOS for Agon is built to MOS version 1.04.
+FreeRTOS for Agon is built to Quark MOS version 1.04.
 Version 1.03 may work, but has not been tested.
 FreeRTOS will work with Console8 2.x versions of MOS, but has not been tested.
 Console8-specific MOS and VDP functions are not yet supported.

 <h2>Project</h2>
 FreeRTOS / MOS for Agon Light is a highly configurable, multi-capability